Marseille Provence Airport: History

 Formerly known as Marseille–Marignane Airport, it has been managed since 1934 by the Marseille-Provence Chamber of Commerce and Industry (CCI).

 In the 1920s and 1930s, Marignane was one of France's main points of operation for flying boats.
 It even briefly served as a terminal for Pan American World Airways Clipper flying boats.
 Other flying boat operators were Aéropostale and Air Union, the latter moving over from Antibes in 1931.
 Marignane was also a production site for hydroplanes by Lioré et Olivier.

 Antoine de Saint-Exupéry describes turning back to Marignane airport with a fuel leak in chapter 8 of Wind, Sand and Stars, before setting out again for Tunis, and the fateful event that informed his later description of the crash-landing in his best-known book, The Little Prince.

-In September 2006, the airport opened its new terminal MP2 for budget airlines.
-In 2013, the airport expanded its shopping and dining options, with 30 new shops and restaurants, among which is the first Burger King restaurant in France since 1997.
+In September 2006, the airport opened its new terminal MP2 for low-cost airlines.
+In 2013, the airport expanded its shopping and dining options with 30 new shops and restaurants, including the first Burger King restaurant in France since 1997.

-On 17 June 2024, a new terminal 1 building of 20000 m2 with the permission of rebuilding the existing 28000 m relying halls A and B.
+On 17 June 2024, the new Terminal 1 at Marseille Provence Airport was inaugurated, with about 22,000 square metres of new construction added and 28,000 square metres of existing terminal renovated, including Halls A and B.